 At Platinum Hearing Aids, we’ve made it our goal to provide all our patients with the ability to reach their optimal level of hearing.
-The first step in achieving this though is in a patient’s knowledge and understanding of the situation.
-As your trusted Southfield audiologist, we’ve provided you with a list of answers to the most frequently asked questions so we can work together in helping you perfect your hearing.
+The first step in achieving this, though, is in a patient’s knowledge and understanding of the situation.
+As your trusted Southfield and Allen Park audiologists, we’ve provided you with a list of answers to the most frequently asked questions so we can work together in helping you perfect your hearing.

 How Does the Hearing Sense Work?